 Each of the workers in a node pool has identical resources.
 To take advantage of different resource capacities, you can add additional node pools assign pods to the node pools with the appropriate worker resourcing.

 When you create the cluster, billing begins for each worker node as it is created and ends for each worker node as it is destroyed.
 Additional DigitalOcean resources like block storage volumes or load balancers that are created for the cluster likewise are billed from creation until destruction.
 By default, three worker nodes are selected because this is the minimum number to ensure high availability.
 You may wish to decrease to one worker node when you first explore setting up a cluster to keep costs down.

 Add tags.
 Clusters are automatically tagged with:

 You can also add your own tags to worker nodes in the Tags field.

-When you’ve added an SSH key and entered your other setting, create the cluster by clicking the Create Cluster button.
+Create cluster.
+When you’ve entered your other settings, create the cluster by clicking the Create Cluster button.
 It can take several minutes for cluster creation to finish.

 Once your cluster is provisioned, use